-Dennis Rogers appeals his conviction for engaging in a pattern of corrupt activity, a violation of R.C.
+Randy Jones appeals his conviction for engaging in a pattern of corrupt activity, a violation of R.C.
 2923.32, entered by the Scioto County Court of Common Pleas.
 He asserts that he was not tried by a fair and impartial jury, because a member of the jury was employed by the county probation department.
 Because we find that such employment does not render a potential juror presumptively biased against criminal defendants, we disagree.
-Rogers next argues that the trial court should have granted him a new trial because of juror misconduct.
+Jones next argues that the trial court should have granted him a new trial because of juror misconduct.
 We disagree, because there is no evidence aliunde impeaching the jury's verdict.
-Rogers also argues that he should have been given a copy of a witness's Grand Jury testimony because that witness was permitted to refresh his memory with it.
-We disagree, because the trial court did not abuse its discretion in deciding not to disclose Grand Jury testimony.
-Rogers also argues that the trial court erred in allowing a witness to keep a transcript of his Grand Jury testimony overnight.
-We disagree, because Rogers failed to allege any prejudice suffered because the witness kept the transcript.
-Rogers next asserts that the trial court erred by failing to sanction the state for providing similar transcripts to other witnesses.
-We disagree, because Rogers again failed to allege any prejudice he suffered as a result of the trial court's inaction.
-Rogers also asserts that the trial court erred by allowing testimony about events that took place after he was indicted, and by not granting a mistrial for the same Because we find that the testimony was relevant and reason. that the trial court did not abuse its discretion in denying the motion for a mistrial, we disagree.
-Rogers next argues that the trial court erred by allowing a non-conspirator to testify about what a conspirator told her.
-Because we find that the witness need not be a co-conspirator for the co-conspirator exception to the rule against hearsay to apply, we disagree.
-Rogers also asserts that the trial court should have declared a mistrial because the state updated one of its witnesses about each day's testimony even though the trial court had ordered a separation of witnesses.
-Because we find that the trial court did not abuse its discretion in denying the motion for a mistrial, we disagree.
-Next, Rogers argues that the trial court erred by allowing phone records and evidence relating to growing marijuana.
+Jones also argues that he should have been given a copy of a witness's Grand Jury testimony because that witness was permitted to refresh his memory with it. disagree, because the trial court did not abuse its discretion in deciding not to disclose Grand Jury testimony.
+Jones also arques that the trial court erred in allowing a witness to keep a transcript of his Grand Jury testimony overnight.
+We disagree, because Jones failed to allege any prejudice suffered because the witness kept the transcript.
+Jones next asserts that the trial court erred by failing to sanction the state for providing similar transcripts to other witnesses.
+We disagree, because Jones again failed to allege any prejudice he suffered as a result of the trial court's inaction.
+Jones also asserts that the trial court erred by allowing testimony about events that took place after he was indicted, and by not granting a mistrial for the same reason.
+Because we find that the testimony was relevant and that the trial court did not abuse its discretion in denying the motion for a mistrial, we disagree.
+Jones next argues that the trial court erred by allowing a non-conspirator to testify about what a conspirator told her.
+Because we find that the witness need not be a coconspirator for the co-conspirator exception to the rule against hearsay to apply, we disagree.
+Jones also asserts that the trial court should have declared a mistrial because the state updated one of its witnesses about each day's testimony even though the trial court had ordered a separation of witnesses.

+Because we find that the trial court did not abuse its

+discretion in denying the motion for a mistrial, we disagree.

+Next, Jones argues that the trial court erred by allowing phone records and evidence relating to growing marijuana.
 Because we find that the trial court did not abuse its discretion in allowing in the relevant evidence, we disagree.
-Finally, Rogers argues that the trial court erred in instructing the jury.
-Because Rogers failed to object to the jury instructions at trial and because we find no plain error, we disagree.
-Accordingly, we affirm the judgment of the trial court.
+Finally, Jones argues that the trial court erred in instructing the jury.
+We disagree because we find that the trial court did not abuse its discretion by using the statutory definition of an "enterprise,"